-The specific requirements of a course (including due dates) and the value each item will have in the final grade shall be published by way of a syllabus during the first two weeks of the course.
+The specific requirements of a course, including due dates, and the value each item will have in the final grade shall be published by way of a finalized syllabus by the last date for course changes.
 Any changes made after this time must be negotiated with the class and made in consultation with the registrar's office.
 If such changes are made, the instructor must immediately inform the students.
 All grading in the course shall then be done consistently with the agreed upon course requirements.

 The instructor shall assign a letter grade (A+, A, B+, B, C+, C, D, or F) to every submitted assignment that contributes toward the final grade for a course before returning it to the student (unless the syllabus stipulates that the assignment is to be marked as pass/fail or credit/no credit).
-It shall be possible to discern from the mark how it impacts upon the final grade.
+It shall be possible to discern from the mark how it affects the final grade.